Skip to main content

 Understanding Compound Interest

 Albert Einstein reportedly called compound interest the eighth wonder of the world.
-Unlike simple interest, compound interest earns 'interest on interest' — each period's earnings are added to the principal.
+Unlike simple interest, compound interest earns 'interest on interest': each period's earnings are added to the principal.
 The formula A = P(1 + r/n)^(nt) captures this: P is the initial investment, r the annual rate, n the compounds per year, and t the years.
 The Rule of 72 provides a quick shortcut: divide 72 by your annual return to estimate doubling time (at 8%, money doubles in ~9 years).
-Our calculator extends this with monthly contributions, which dramatically accelerate wealth building.
-Starting with $10,000 at 7% with $500 monthly contributions yields approximately $610,000 after 30 years — of which only $190,000 is contributions and $420,000 is compound growth.
+The calculator extends this with monthly contributions, which is where the totals climb.
+Starting with $10,000 at 7% and adding $500 a month yields about $610,000 after 30 years, of which only $190,000 is contributions and $420,000 is compound growth.

 Frequently Asked Questions